Jyotsna-Singh/PHP-Quizzer/Readme.md

 # PHP Quizzer

-Quizzer is a simple PHP/MySQL based quiz engine. it uses multiple choices and admins can create new quizes from within the browser
+Quizzer is a simple PHP/MySQL based quiz engine.
+It uses multiple choices and admins can create new quizes from within the browser

 * Features/Technologies:
   * PHP Syntax, PHPMyAdmin